 - It makes no guarantees about time of computation and resolution.
 In fact, it may even resolve synchronously at the time of access, or never resolve.

-comes close to this, because it is an interface that applies
+Clojure deref comes close to this, because it is an interface that applies

-s.
+to both delays, futures and promises.
 On the other hand, it misses the

-also isn’t an exact match, lacking support to the laziness
+The JS Promise also isn’t an exact match, lacking support to the laziness

-we find in Clojure’s delay
+we find in Clojure’s delay.

 take a single value from them, instead of several values on a stream), but hot

-s do not match the behavior we want, because the value is lost to a
+Observables do not match the behavior we want, because the value is lost to a

 late subscriber.